pingcap/docs/sql-statements/sql-statement-savepoint.md

 > **Warning:**
 >
-> You cannot use `SAVEPOINT` together with TiDB Binlog enabled.
+> You cannot use `SAVEPOINT` with TiDB Binlog enabled.

 - `SAVEPOINT` is used to set a savepoint of a specified name in the current transaction.
 If a savepoint with the same name already exists, it will be deleted and a new savepoint with the same name will be set.